 Meeting certification and licensure requirements is very important but is just one part of effective senior care.
 No matter the type of facility, the emphasis should be on meeting your mental and physical needs as well as your emotional wellbeing.

-Hebrew SeniorLife offers three skilled nursing facilities in the Boston area, in Boston, Dedham, and Canton.
+Hebrew SeniorLife offers two skilled nursing facilities in the Boston area, in Boston and Dedham.
 We help seniors with a variety of health conditions and specialize in cardiovascular, orthopedic, and neurological recovery.
 Each patient receives an individually crafted plan from our integrated team of Harvard Medical School-affiliated experts.
 If you’re looking for a skilled nursing facility for yourself or a loved one, contact us online or at 617-363-8372.